 Giles Co.
 Woman Charged with TennCare Fraud

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated iver 5,760 criminal cases leading to more than $10.8 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
-To date, 3,078 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has identified and investigated more than 130,349 potential fraud cases leading to more than $9.2 million being repaid to TennCare.
+In the last year ending June 30, 2021, total estimated cost avoidance was more than $7.5 million.
+TennCare's budget is comprised of 65 percent federal and 35 percent state dollars.
+To date, 3,166 people of been charged with TennCare fraud.